Course Details

 This course is designed to provide a systematic exploration of automated source code analysis and verification techniques, to gain hands-on experience in implementing code analysis tools to identify common yet important software vulnerabilities in software systems.
 By taking this course, students can put static analysis and verification theories and advanced techniques into practice.
 They will be able to build source code analysis tools (e.g., written in C/C++) based on modern compilers and popular open-source frameworks to scan, comprehend and detect programming mistakes and vulnerabilities to enhance code quality and security.

 This is a project-based course (no examination is required) that gives a practical opportunity to implement your own source code check to scan real-world programs.
 In labs, students will get hands-on experience with vulnerability assessment, compiler intermediate representation, graph representation of code, control flow and data-flow analysis.
-We have three major assignments (1) tainted flow tracking, (2) symbolic execution and (3) abstract execution assertion, which each builds on top of another one.
+We have three major assignments (1) tainted flow tracking, (2) symbolic execution and (3) abstract execution/interpretation, with each building on top of the previous one.

 We will be using the SVF (Static Value-Flow Analysis Framework) tool as a library to perform our implementation.